You are here

 5) Can one incident have more than one bias motivation?
 How does ODIHR record a hate incident that has more than one bias motivation?

 Yes, in some cases a hate incident can have more than one underlying bias motivation.
-For example, a victim might be targeted both because of their sex and because of their ethnicity.
+For example, a victim might be targeted both because of their sex and their ethnicity.
 In these cases, an incident will be shown as having multiple bias motivations and will be presented in all the relevant categories on the website.

 In the data presented on this website, hate crimes refer to criminal acts as recorded and reported by local authorities.
 These are usually recorded by police and then processed through criminal justice systems.
 These figures are displayed as "Official data" on this website.